Norms regarding the manner of proceeding in the discernment of presumed apparitions or revelations: Chapter 2: Intervention

 The document says that intervention should occur promptly if an alleged supernatural event begins to gather a following.
 It draws a distinction between private revelation and the devotion that surrounds it, saying that ecclesial authority may authorize the devotion without authorizing the alleged revelation itself.
 Competent authority should swiftly intervene in the case of clear doctrinal error or other dangers to the faithful, but should exercise reservation in case of doubt.

 Chapter 3: Competent Authority

 Primary responsibility falls to the local Ordinary (i.e. the bishop of the place in which the alleged event occurs).
 If the Ordinary requests it, the area's episcopal conference can intervene.
 The Holy See can intervene at any time, whether or not it is asked.

 Chapter 4: Intervention by the CDF

 When the CDF of the Holy See does intervene—either when asked or of its own accord—it will either choose to assist the existing investigation or take over with its own separate investigation.

 Abrogation

-On 17 May 2024, the Dicastery for the Doctrine of the Faith published a 2024 guideline, signed by Pope Francis, which abrogated and replaced the 1978 Norms.
+On 17 May 2024, the Dicastery for the Doctrine of the Faith published Norms for Proceeding in the Discernment of Alleged Supernatural Phenomena. those are new guidelines, signed by Pope Francis, which abrogated and replaced the 1978 Norms.
 It sets new norms and guidelines for Catholic bishops in discerning claims of private revelation.
 These new guidelines entered into force on 19 May 2024.